 Hours: 10AM - 9PM

-Tulip season in Japan: Late April - Early May
+Tulip season in Japan: Late April - Early May 2022

 Tonami Tulip Park in Toyama Prefecture is perhaps the most famous place in Japan to see tulips as there are two million of them!
-However, as it is around 8 hours from Tokyo, if you want somewhere closer to Tokyo then get the JR TOKYO Wide Pass and go to Sakura Furusato Hiroba in Chiba Prefecture.
+However, as it is around 8 hours from Tokyo, if you want somewhere closer to Tokyo, get the JR TOKYO Wide Pass or the Greater Tokyo Pass and go to Sakura Furusato Hiroba in Chiba Prefecture.